vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_kleenex.md

 #### ApexCharts 2: Berk tree forecast

 I created a bar graph with only the Berk tree data for today and the upcoming days.
-This is the tree which cause the most irritations for me.
+This is the tree that causes the most irritations for me.
 That's why I use this specific one.
-You can easily change it another available tree, grass or weed which you prefer.
+You can easily change it to another available tree, grass or weed which you prefer.

 The days are converted to shorten weekdays in Dutch as example.